bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 31°
-- Cloudy
+- Partly Cloudy
 - 79% humidity
-- 9 mph wind
+- 12 mph wind
-- 100% cloud cover
+- 64% cloud cover
-- 27 AQI O3 🟩
+- 26 AQI O3 🟩
 - 39 AQI PM2.5 🟩
-- 0.81 inches of snow and 0.58 inches of rain expected in the next 72 hours
+- 0.64 inches of snow and 0.59 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>